G-Core/product-documentation/documentation/cloud/networking/load-balancers/add-certificates-to-load-balancer.md

 ## How it works

 Our listeners support Server Name Indication (SNI) extension to handle multiple TLS certificates.
 Based on the SNI information provided by the client, the listener selects the appropriate TLS certificate for encrypting the connection.
-Once the TLS connection is terminated at the listener, the load balancer inspects the decrypted traffic and routes it to the proper server.
+Once the TLS connection is terminated at the listener, the Load Balancer inspects the decrypted traffic and routes it to the proper server.

 Each listener can also be configured with its own TLS certificate, corresponding to a specific hostname or domain.